seachicken/pomodoro-edit-core/README.md

 - `1h|1m|1s` Timer time (hours or minutes or seconds), even `p1` will be 1 minute
 - `...✍️` (Optional) Can add an explanation of what time it is
-- `(...)1` (Optional) Repeat the time in parentheses for the specified number of times, or once if the number is omitted.
+- `(...)1` (Optional) Repeat the time in parentheses for the specified number of times, or repeat many times if the number is omitted.

 ## Used by
 - [Pomodoro Edit for Inkdrop](https://github.com/seachicken/inkdrop-pomodoro-edit)